Gabriela Oré Menéndez Ph.D.

 Research in Geospatial and Remote Sensing Analysis, Digital Humanities, Queer Anthropology and Archaeology and the Peruvian Andes

-Gabriela’s experience in Digital Scholarship and Digital Humanities offers a unique perspective on the application of digital initiatives for social sciences and spatial analysis’ research and outreach.
+Gabriela is a Peruvian archaeologist working in satellite remote sensing, digital humanities, decolonial studies, and landscape archaeology.
+She is an incoming assistant professor and the Department of Anthropology and UNLV.
+Her research focuses on understanding spatial inequalities in past landscapes and local communities’ responses in the face of extensive social changes.
+Gabriela’s experience in Digital Scholarship and Digital Humanities offers a unique perspective on the application of digital initiatives for social sciences and spatial analysis research and outreach.
 Gabriela’s stronghold on creative thinking to digital innovations offers an invaluable take on research areas like the humanities, social sciences, spatial analysis, remote sensing and image interpretation, and machine learning.
-During her time at Vanderbilt, she has integrated the Digital and Spatial Humanities as a core part of her scholarship.
-She has served as the graduate manager of the Spatial Analysis Research Laboratory at Vanderbilt several times and worked directly with faculty and students in developing spatial-based projects and training.

 Gabriela’s second line of scholarly pursuits connects Queer Theory with Anthropological and Archaeological Scholarship.
-She has engaged in multiple public-facing outreach within Vanderbilt and a broader scope, in extensive service as part of the Society for American Archaeology.
-She is committed to developing an intersectional and global queerization of academics, incorporating binary-breaking approaches to research topics and research development.
+She has engaged in multiple public-facing outreach initiatives, including as part of the Society for American Archaeology (SAA) where she has extensive service in the Queer Archaeology Interest Group and the SAA Meeting Safety Committee.
+Gabriela is committed to developing an intersectional, multivocal, and global queerization of academics, incorporating binary-breaking research topics and research development.

 Main Research Interest and Projects